A New Data Integration Framework for Covid-19 Social Media Information: Introduction

 \section{Introduction}

-The outbreak of the Covid-19 disease has infected and killed millions of people globally, resulting in a pandemic with enormous global impact.
+The outbreak of the Covid-19 disease infected and killed millions of people globally, resulting in a pandemic with enormous global impact.
 This disease affects the respiratory system, and the viral agent that causes it spreads through droplets of saliva, as well as through coughing and sneezing.
-As an extremely transmissible viral infection, Covid-19 is causing significant damage to countries' economies because of its direct impact on the health of citizens and the containment measures taken to curtail the virus \citep{pinheiro2021using}.
+As an extremely transmissible viral infection, Covid-19 is causing significant damage to countries' economies because of its direct impact on the health of citizens and the containment measures taken to curtail the virus.
 In the UK, Covid-19 had serious implications for people's health and the healthcare services, with more than 8 million confirmed cases and 150,000 deaths, as government figures show.
 There is thus a widespread interest in accurately estimating and assessing the evolution of the pandemic over time.

 Current studies on Covid-19 are typically based on a single source of information.
-Most of them implement quantitative analyses focusing on historical data to produce forecasts of the pandemic.
-For example, \cite{li2020covid} used clinical data of Covid‐19 patients to statistically analyse with meta‐analysis the clinical symptoms and laboratory results aiming at explaining the discharge and fatality rate. \cite{rahimi2021analysis} considered data on confirmed and recovered cases and deaths, the growth rate and the trend of the disease in Australia, Italy and the UK.
+Most of them implemented quantitative analyses focusing on historical data to produce forecasts of the pandemic.
+For example, clinical data of Covid‐19 patients was used to statistically analyse with meta‐analysis the clinical symptoms and laboratory results aiming at explaining the discharge and fatality rate \cite{li2020covid}.
+Another study considered data on confirmed and recovered cases and deaths, the growth rate and the trend of the disease in Australia, Italy and the UK \cite{rahimi2021analysis}.
 The authors predicted epidemiology in the three countries with mathematical approaches based on susceptible, infected, and recovered (SIR) cases and susceptible, exposed, infected, quarantined, and recovered (SEIQR) cases, comparing them with the Prophet machine learning algorithm and the logistic regression.
-Machine learning methods were also adopted, for example, by \cite{decaprio2020building}, who implemented logistic regression and gradient boosted trees on health risk assessment questionnaires and medical claims diagnosis data to predict complications due to Covid-19. \cite{ahmed2021framework} performed descriptive, diagnostic, predictive, and prescriptive analysis of the pandemic applying neural networks and other machine learning algorithms, focusing on different pandemic symptoms. \cite{pinheiro2021using} employed network analytics and machine learning models by using a combination of anonymized health and telecommunications data to understand the correlation between population movements and virus spread and to predict possible new outbreaks.
+Machine learning methods were also adopted to implement logistic regression and gradient boosted trees on health risk assessment questionnaires and medical claims diagnosis data to predict complications due to Covid-19 \cite{decaprio2020building}.